Pheonix1998/Pheonix1998/README.md

   * Built a 3-tier interactive Tableau dashboard tracking behavioral cadence.
   * Discovered the average user records **~7,765 steps** and burns **~2,339 calories** daily.
   * Identified that engagement volume spikes heavily in the late afternoon and early evening (**16:00 - 20:00**).
+  * Discovered a mid-week engagement slump (Wednesday–Friday)
+  * The vast majority of user distance is "Lightly Active" (sedentary/casual walking)

 * 💡 **Strategic Recommendations:**
   * Target engagement bursts at peak hours (16:00-20:00) with short, contextual nudges.
   * Schedule social challenges on weekends to maximize baseline participation, retention, and viral spread.
+  * Create features or premium offerings targeted for the premium customers (e.g., leaderboards, advanced metrics).

 * Tableau Dashboard -